 Terms & Fees

-The Hilton Honors Ascend Card costs $95 per year, and has no foreign transaction fees.
+The Hilton Honors Surpass Card costs $95 per year, and has no foreign transaction fees.
 It’s similar to the Marriott Bonvoy card, but the annual fee isn’t waived the first year.

 Which card is right for you?
 The answer depends on whether you’ll be spending more time and money in Marriott Bonvoy hotels or Hilton hotels.
 If you spend a lot with both brands you may consider applying for both cards, or you might prefer our next alternative, a general travel rewards card that can be used anywhere.

-Read more in our Review of the Hilton Honors Ascend Credit Card
+Read more in our Review of the Hilton Honors Surpass Credit Card

 The Chase Sapphire Preferred® Card (Review) is a much-loved general travel rewards card.
 Unlike the other cards mentioned here it’s not co-branded with any hotel or airline, and is a solid choice for travel spending of all kinds.

 The Sapphire Preferred earns Ultimate Rewards (UR) points, which are typically worth 1 cent each.
 But if you redeem for travel expenses through the Ultimate Rewards travel portal you’ll get a 25% bonus, for 1.25 cents per point.

 At that rate you’d be earning a cash back equivalent of 2.5% for travel and dining, and 1.25% everywhere else.

 You can get more out of your UR points through point transfers, however.
 Cardholders can transfer points to a variety of hotels and airlines, where they could be worth upwards of 2 cents each depending on the deal you find.